 The minimum overall size of work placements should be 15 credits.

-A degree programme ends in the assessment of the graduate’s competences during the final state graduation examination (all subjects) or defence of graduation work (project), for which at least 12 credits are allocated.
+A degree programme ends in the assessment of the graduate’s competences during the final state graduation examination (all subjects) or defence of a graduation work (project), for which at least 12 credits are allocated.

-The scope of a Master level study programme in Chemical engineering shall be:
+The scope of a Master level study programme in Chemical engineering shall be

 no less than 120 credits, of which: